-There are many other ways to get your finances back on track this summer.
-Find a few that work for you and make them work.
+There are many other simple ways to get your finances back on track.
+Find a few that you can do.
 Don’t give up because you think they won’t do anything for your finances.

-What are some other ways to get your finances back on track this summer?
+What are some other ways to get your finances back on track this year?
 What’s a new way you’ve found to save money recently?
 Do you assign savings from certain items to specific goals?

 *Earning more on certain types of orders (ex. alcohol): Earn more per order as compared to restaurant orders.
 Actual earnings may differ and depend on factors like number of deliveries you accept and complete, time of day, location, and any costs.
 Hourly pay is calculated using average Dasher payouts while on a delivery (from the time you accept an order until the time you drop it off) over a 90 day period and includes compensation from tips, peak pay, and other incentives.

 *Start Dashing today: Subject to background check and availability